I-10 Texas Corridor Study

 Key considerations

-The study will consider the following key elements to identify and prioritize proposed projects along the corridor:
+The study considered the following key elements to identify and prioritize proposed projects along the corridor:

 - Mobility and Congestion